hidat/audio_pipeline/README.md

 2. run `FileWalker.py source_directory destination_directory options`

 IMPORTANT: Audio files must have release MBID, as well as track number and disc number associated with that MBID, for FileWalker to succeed.

+#### Meta Reviewer (working title)
+A program to assist in reviewing the metadata of ripped audio discs
+ * Pulls relevent metadata - release name, artist, and disc number, and track name, artist, number, length, and KEXPFCCOBSCENITYRATING - from the audio file
+ * Displays this metadata onscreen in an easily human-readable format for review
+ * Current metadata entry options:
+   * KEXPFCCOBSCENITYRATING can be set to YELLOW DOT or RED DOT directly